a-kuduvalli/ADS-502-Final-Team-Project/README.md

 The dataset is sourced from Kaggle (the Spaceship Titanic competition), containing 8,693 labeled records.
 There are 13 independent variables, including passenger information (`PassengerID`, `Name`, `Age`, `HomePlanet`, `Destination`), `CryoSleep`, `Cabin`, and voyage spending (`VIP`, `RoomService`, `FoodCourt`, `ShoppingMall`, `Spa`, `VRDeck`).
 The target variable is the boolean attribute `PassengerId`, indicating whether a passenger was transported or not.

 ### Pre-processing
+- Dataset partitioned using a 75/25 train-test split
 - All passengers with a `CryoSleep` value of 'True' were assigned 0 for all amenities
 - All passengers with no spending in amenities were assigned 'True' in `Cryosleep`
 - Median (numerical variables) and mode (categorical variables) imputation for the remaining null values